barsoom/devbook/styleguide/javascript/README.md

 }
 ```

-Use arrows for functions that are passed as callbacks, since arrow-functions bind `this` automatically.
+Use arrows for functions that are passed as callbacks, since arrow functions bind `this` automatically.

 If you're using function-style components in React, you (usually) don't need `this`, so it's better to use named functions because they are easier to read.
 But always prefer arrows instead of `.bind(this)`, and for unnamed closures.